ZhiwenShao/ALR-configuration/README.md

 Note:
 1. The video is processed frame by frame without post processing.
 2. We first use the face detector provided in http://mmlab.ie.cuhk.edu.hk/archive/CNN_FacePoint.htm to detect the faces in the frame and then process face alignment for each face.

-Should you have any questions, then just contact with us through email, shaozhiwen@sjtu.edu.cn.